Fausto Vagnetti

-Fausto Vagnetti (Anghiari, March 24, 1876 - Roma, 1954) is a representative of Italian painting from the era of transition from the 19th to the 20th century.
+Fausto Vagnetti (March 24, 1876 – 1954) is a representative of Italian painting from the era of transition from the 19th to the 20th century.
 He emigrated from Tuscany to Rome and started infusing Tuscan brilliance and chromatism into the warm Roman style of painting.

-Biographical Notes
+Biography

 He was born in Anghiari, alta Val Tiberina, and he was to remain strictly tied to Anghiari for the rest of his life.

 At the age of seventeen he emigrated to Rome where he became a pupil of painter Filippo Prosperi in Via Ripetta's Institute of Fine Arts.

 From 1908 he taught Architectural Draftsmanship at the Engineering Department of the University of Rome.
 From 1912 he held the chair of "Figura disegnata" (Figure painting) at the Via Ripetta Institute.
 In the same year he was called to the chair of Perspective and Scenography of the Technical and Industrial Institute of Rome.

 In 1922, in the year of its foundation, he held the chair of "Disegno dal vero" (Representation from life) in the Architecture Department of the University of Rome.

 He died suddenly in his atelier on September 18, 1954.